phetsims/qa/documentation/qa-book.md

 - Voicing should not be used in conjunction with screen readers.
 - Voicing should only be available in the "en" locale.
 It should not be possible to enable Voicing in any other locale from Preferences.
 - Voicing does not work in the Android App.
 In this platform, it should not be possible to enable Voicing form Preferences.
+- Only English voices may be present with Win + Firefox.
+To add more voices to your device, go to Settings > Speech Settings > Manage Voices.
+Click on Add Voices Button.

 #### Interactive Highlights